TakaiKinoko/FangBlog/src/content/cudaRandom/index.md

    - CUDA runtime automatically reduces the number of blocks assgined to each SM until resource usage is under limit.

    Then, coming back to the point that we have **zero-cost context switch for warps** now, preassign resources to blocks (which in terms of execution is a bunch of warps) will make it that when warps are scheduled, their resources are already on-chip.
 So effectively we can achieve **zero-cost scheduling**.

+   Also, CUDA ensures that a block can begin execution only when the runtime system has secured all resources need for **all threads** in the block to complete execution.
+When a thread of a block is assigned to an execution resource, all other threads in the same block are also assigned to the same resource.
+This condition ensures the temporal proximity of all threads in a block and prevents excessive or indefinite waiting time during barrier synchronization. (more about barrier synchronization, see: [The CUDA Parallel Programming Model - 4.
+Syncthreads Examples](./cuda4-sync)).
+Otherwise, a thread that never arrives at the barrier synchronization point because it doesn't have access to the necessary resources can cause everyone else to wait forever.

 ## Part 2.
 Can CUDA Code Be Optimized For All GPUs?